United States v. Scheinberg: Domain name seizure

+On April 20, 2011, the office of the U.S. Attorney reinstated the control of the domain name Pokerstars.com back to the company.
+This action was taken to enable the withdrawal of funds held in accounts by U.S. players with the companies.

 In July 2012, the government reached settlements with PokerStars and Full Tilt and dismissed civil complaints "with prejudice" against the two companies.
 Both companies admitted no wrongdoing.
+The U.S. Government recognized that both companies are eligible to apply for licenses to conduct online gaming in the U.S., contingent upon the provision of a legal structure for such licensing.

 Accounts seized

 About 76 bank accounts in 14 countries were then frozen, preventing players from accessing balances held by the companies, according to the FBI's New York office.
 That Full Tilt and Pokerstars accepted a total of $500 million in total player deposits is a conservative estimate.